-Fleet owners may claim or apply for the following exemptions or extensions if the California fleet complies with the requirements that are in effect, and it would otherwise be impossible to comply with the next upcoming regulation requirement.
+Fleet owners may request the following exemptions or extensions if their California fleets comply with all applicable requirements.
 Fleet owners requesting or utilizing any exemptions or extensions must meet applicable reporting and recordkeeping requirements for each exemption or extension as specified in sections 2015.4 and 2015.5.
-Any exemptions or extensions approved for a fleet owner are not transferrable to another fleet owner.
-The Executive Officer will respond to exemption requests as described in section 2015.4(k).
+Any exemptions or extensions granted to a fleet owner are not transferrable to another fleet owner.
+The Executive Officer will respond to exemption or extension requests as specified in section 2015.4(k).

 Backup Vehicle Exemption.
-Fleet owners may designate vehicles as backup vehicles during the reporting period and renew the designation annually if the fleet owner meets each of the following requirements:
+Fleet owners may designate vehicles as backup vehicles during the January reporting period as specified in section 2015.4(b) and renew such designations annually only if the criteria in (1) and (2) below are satisfied:

 The vehicle is operated less than 1,000 miles per year excluding any mileage travelled under contract while performing emergency operations in support of a declared emergency event.

-The fleet owner must report the vehicle as a backup vehicle and must submit odometer readings per section 2015.4(f).
+The fleet owner must report the vehicle as a backup vehicle and must submit odometer readings as specified in section 2015.4(f).

-Backup vehicles must immediately stop being operated and must be removed from the California fleet if the vehicle exceeds the allowed number of annual miles travelled and the vehicle is out of compliance with section 2015.1, or the fleet is out of compliance with section 2015.2.
+Backup vehicles that no longer meet the criteria specified in (1) and (2) above cannot be operated in California and must be removed from the California fleet if the vehicle is out of compliance with section 2015.1, or the fleet is out of compliance with section 2015.2.

 Daily Usage Exemption.
-Fleet owners may apply for an exemption to replace vehicles with a GVWR greater than 14,000 lbs. if at least ten percent of their California fleet is comprised of ZEVs or NZEVs.
-Fleet owners may not apply for a vehicle configuration that is commercially available as: an NZEV; a hydrogen fuel cell ZEV; a Class 7 or 8 ZEV tractor or ZEV three-axle bus with a rated energy capacity of at least 1,000 kilowatt-hours; a Class 4 through 6 ZEV with a rated energy capacity of at least 325 kilowatt-hours; or a Class 7 or 8 ZEV that is not a tractor or three-axle bus with a rated energy capacity of at least 450 kilowatt-hours.
-The Executive Officer will approve the exemption based on their good engineering judgement in determining that the criteria specified in section 2015.3(b) have been met.
-The fleet owner must submit all of the following by email to TRUCRS@arb.ca.gov to apply:
+Fleet owners may request an exemption as specified in sections 2015.1(c)(2) and 2015.2(f)(2) to purchase a new ICE vehicle of the same configuration as an ICE vehicle being replaced as specified in section 2015.3(b)(1) if no new BEV is available to purchase that can meet the demonstrated daily usage needs of any existing vehicles of the same configuration in the fleet, as determined by the criteria specified in section 2015.3(b)(2) through (5).
+If approved, fleet owners must place their new ICE vehicle orders within 180 calendar days, and government fleet owners must place their new ICE vehicle orders within one year, from the date the exemption is granted.
+Fleet owners may request this exemption only if at least ten percent of their California fleet is comprised of ZEVs or NZEVs.
+The Executive Officer will not approve exemption requests for a vehicle configuration that is available to purchase as: an NZEV; an FCEV; a Class 2b or 3 BEV with a rated energy capacity of at least 150 kilowatt-hours; a Class 7 or 8 BEV tractor or BEV three-axle bus with a rated energy capacity of at least 1,000 kilowatt-hours; a Class 4 through 6 BEV with a rated energy capacity of at least 325 kilowatt-hours; or a Class 7 or 8 BEV that is not a tractor or three-axle bus with a rated energy capacity of at least 450 kilowatt-hours.
+The fleet owner must submit the following information by email to TRUCRS@arb.ca.gov to apply:

-The make, model, weight class, configuration, and photograph of the ICE vehicle to be replaced.
+Submit the make, model, weight class, configuration, and a photograph of the ICE vehicle to be replaced.

-Identify the commercially available ZEV with the highest rated energy capacity available in the same weight class and configuration.
-Submit the make, model, weight class, configuration, and rated energy capacity of the ZEV.
+Identify the BEV that is available to purchase in the same weight class and configuration with the highest rated energy capacity available.
+Submit the make, model, weight class, configuration, and rated energy capacity of the identified BEV.